Darkcybe/darkcybe.github.io/README.md

 Please feel free to reach out to me if you have any questions, comments or recommendations!

-## Disclaimer
+> **Disclaimer**
-All opinions expressed on this site and through my connected social media profiles are my own and do not reflect those of my employer.
-Retweets and mentions of named assets do not constitute my endorsement of any position, product, or service.
-I do not earn any income from this blog, however if you would like to shout me a coffee flick me a message!
+> All opinions expressed on this site and through my connected social media profiles are my own and do not reflect
+> those of my employer.
+Retweets and mentions of named assets do not constitute my endorsement of any position,
+> product, or service.
+I do not earn any income from this blog, however if you would like to shout me a coffee flick me
+> a message!
+{: prompt-warning }